chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

             secret_key = "<Your Secret Key>"
     ```

-    The following command will patch the configuration in all the Frontend nodes:
+    The following command will patch the configuration in all the Frontend nodes, run this command on bastion:

     ```bash
     chef-automate config patch --frontend automate.toml
     ```

-1. Run the following command on the Chef Automate node of Automate HA cluster to get the current config:
+1. Run the following command on the boostrapped Automate node of Automate HA cluster to get the current config:

     ```bash
     sudo chef-automate config show > current_config.toml